PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ### 5.3 Update System packages

 > [!Tip]
-> Connect your IndustrialPi to the Internet for the first time via the Ethernet interface.
+> Connect your IndustrialPI to the Internet for the first time via the Ethernet interface.

 + get all updates with the commando